Fábio Lima (footballer, born 1993)

 Fábio Virginio de Lima (فابيو دي ليما; born 30 June 1993) is a professional footballer who plays as a midfielder for UAE Pro League club Al Wasl.
-Born in Brazil, he represents the United Arab Emirates at international level.
+Born in Brazil, he represents the United Arab Emirates national team.

 Club career

 Lima was signed by 2nd tier club Atlético Goianiense in 2012 after having a shorter span with Icasa.
 In 2013, he was loaned out to Serie A club Vasco da Gama making a single appearance.

 On 21 July 2014, Lima joined UAE Football League side Al Wasl on a two-year loan after being recommended by manager Jorginho.

 International career

-In February 2020, Lima obtained Emirati citizenship.
+In February 2020, Lima obtained Emirati passport.
 On 12 October 2020, he made his international debut for the United Arab Emirates in a friendly match against Uzbekistan.

 On 4 January 2024, Lima was named in the UAE's squad for the 2023 AFC Asian Cup.
 Later that year, on 19 November, he netted four goals in a 5–0 victory over Qatar during the 2026 FIFA World Cup qualification.